Amestris/spree-sale-pricing/README.md

 Requirements
 ------------

-This Gem has only been tested with Spree 1.0.0 and Ruby 1.9.3.
-It might work with other version of Spree but I'm not sure.
-It should work with Ruby 1.9.2 but I haven't verified.
-It does not support Ruby versions earlier than 1.9 for sure.
-If you test against other version of Spree or Ruby I'd love to hear about the results :)
+This Gem should work with Spree 2.1.0 and Ruby 2.0.

 Installing
 ----------